bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/usefullinks.md

 ### Other algorithms classes on the www

 I spend a lot of time checking out algorithm classes at other institutions, and throughout the years I have learnt a great deal from  open resources.
-I do this in order to maintain the class at similar standards and so that you can be confident.
-Below is a lis of classes I used and which I highly recommend:
+As instructors I have the freedom to choose how many topics to include in the syllabus, what type of practice problems, how many, etc. I use open resources to calibrate this class to what other institutions are doing.
+Below is a lis of classes I use and which I highly recommend:

   *  Most recently, [Stanford CS 161](http://www-leland.stanford.edu/class/cs161/index.html)
-  *
+  *  UIUC [Algorithms](http://jeffe.cs.illinois.edu/teaching/algorithms/) by Jeff Erickson